About Chimpanzee trekking in Budongo Forest reserve

 Through Uganda animal Authority, National Forest Authority, and Jane Goodall Foundation, the government of Uganda pulls resources together to maintain holiness, animal preservation and conservation for tourist reasons, therefore countering this great human desire for natural resources.

-With 98.7% DNA shared with humans closest cousin in the wilderness, chimps (Pan troglodytes) are an ape species living in the wild.
+With 98.7% DNA shared with humans’ closest cousin in the wilderness, chimps (Pan troglodytes) are an ape species living in the wild.
 Apart from the face, hands, toes, and the hind-quarters, black hairs cover Chimpanzees’s body.

 The alpha man gets rights of mating and feeding.
 From their nests before sunrise, chimps hunt and migrate to locations rich in food.
 They play games, guard, sentry and patrol, curdling and grooming; they take siesta at midday and participate war exercises and pretend skirmishes.
 They establish nests around sunset for the night and feed one final time close to nightfall.
-Except in cases of a danger mostly from a predator, thunderstorms, or wild bush fire, they are rather silent and inactive at night.
+Except in cases of danger, mostly from a predator, thunderstorms, or wild bush fire, they are rather silent and inactive at night.

 Omnivores with many choices for a diet are chimps.
-Main food comes from fruits, plants, fresh vegetables, shoots, barks, rhizomes, root tubers, nuts, eggs, insects, grasses.
+Main food comes from fruits, plants, fresh vegetables, shoots, barks, rhizomes, root tubers, nuts, eggs, insects, and grasses.

 Along with gathering fish in shallow streams, marshes and ponds of water, chimps hunt in groups, catch and eat tiny antelopes, reptiles, birds, monkeys, rodents.
 Though they can adapt and periodically live in woodland, grasslands, and visit wetlands for survival supplies, chimps preferred natural environment is rainforest with abundant of trees that assure consistent food availability.